rhiga2/notes/math/linear_algebra.md

 1. If $X \ne 0$, then $A - \lambda I$ is singular.
 We can solve $|A-\lambda I| = 0$ for $\lambda$'s.
 2. For each $\lambda$ in step 1, we can find the basis of $N(A - \lambda I)$ to get $x$.
 * Note eigenvectors are directions.
 Thus any scaling factors on the eigenvectors don't matter.
+* Also note that eigenvectors and eigenvalues may not be real.
 ## Diagonalization
 * We can organize each eigenvectors of $A$ into columns of matrix $S$.
 * Let $\Lambda$ be a diagonal matrix with eigenvalues in the diagonal.
 Note that the order of eigenvectors in $S$ must correspond to the order of eigenvalues in $\Lambda$.
 * We have $AS = S \Lambda$.
 * If $S$ is invertible (eigenvectors are linear independent, known as diagonalizability), then $A = S\Lambda S^{-1}$
 ### Diagonalization of Symmetric Matrics
+* Note eigenvectors and eigenvalues of real symmetric matrices are real.
 * Eigenvectors corresponding to different eigenvalues of a real symmetric matric are orthogonal.
   * Assume $\lambda_1 \ne \lambda_2$ and $A = A^T$.
   * Prove inner product of $x_1$ and $x_2$ is $0$.